takeme-pay/CoffeeDelivery/README.md

 # CoffeeDelivery

-Contained, in this repo, is the full and completed Swift demo app for the TakeMePaySDK.
+Contained, in this Repo Branch, is the full and completed Swift demo app for the TakeMePaySDK.

 ### NOTE:
 Please note that the project requires ```pod install``` in order to run properly.